Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 Nintendo Music is just the beginning.
 Perhaps we will see Nintendo Video next, as the company continues along its cross-entertainment strategy.
 Or perhaps an all-in-one media app that encompasses all of Nintendo’s non-game media, all hinged around the Nintendo Online subscription.
 The subscription could also offer discounts on merch, theme park perks, and more.

-While Nintendo’s transition to its next big console is dominating headlines, the company is playing the cross-entertainment long game.
-Armed with the power of its IP, a clear cross-entertainment strategy, and a seemingly smooth transition to the Switch successor, Nintendo seems poised to succeed.
+As public attention shifts to the Switch's successor, Nintendo is playing the cross-entertainment long game.
+Armed with the power of its IP, a clear cross-entertainment strategy, and a seemingly smooth transition to the next console, Nintendo seems poised to succeed.

 The discussion around this post has not yet got started, be the first to add an opinion.